 Welcome!
 This site is dedicated to everyone who struggles with issues of codependence.
 Newcomers to CoDA are welcome at all meetings unless indicated otherwise.

-NOTICE: Due to the COVID-19 pandemic many if not all listed in-person meetings may be suspended indefinitely due to state/local governmental directives.
-Inquiries should be made via coda.org contact listings for specific meetings.
-Phone meetings should be particularly useful during this period, also there are virtual meetings held via Zoom - contact the meeting or county contact for passwd information.
+NOTICE: Due to the COVID-19 pandemic some of the listed in-person meetings may still be suspended.
+Inquiries can be made via coda.org contact listings for specific meetings.
+Phone meetings should be particularly useful during this period, also there are virtual meetings held via Zoom - check the county listings or email temporarySFcoda@gmail.com to get passwds.

 If you are new to Co-Dependents Anonymous (CoDA), please visit our International Newcomers page for information on co-dependency and the recovery available through this program.
 There you will also find information useful in determining if you suffer from co-dependency.
 A notable resource that seems to be increasing in popularity is the phone meeting, follow this link to view those listings at the International CoDA website.
 Here is a printable listing some of those phone meetings with times adjusted to Pacific Time (PT).
 These are the 30 Questions, a resource for working the first three steps of CoDA.